eramitgupta/InstallerErag/README.md

 composer require erag/installererag
 ```

-### step 1
+### Step 1

 It seems like you are trying to include a service provider in your Laravel application.
-If you want to add the InstallerErag\InstallerServiceProvider::class to your Laravel application, you typically need to follow these steps:
+If you want to add the InstallerErag\InstallerServiceProvider::class to your Laravel application, you typically need to follow these Steps:

 Locate `config/app.php`:
 Open the `config/app.php` file in your Laravel project.